josephsumabat/static-ls/README.md

-[hiedb](https://github.com/wz1000/HieDb/) based language server heavily inspired by [halfsp](https://githubcom/masaeedu/halfsp), which reads static project information to provide IDE functionality through the language server protocol.
-Static-ls will not generate this information on its own and instead will rely on the user to generate this information via separate programs
+[hiedb](https://github.com/wz1000/HieDb/) based language server heavily inspired by [halfsp](https://githubcom/masaeedu/halfsp), which reads static project information to provide IDE functionality through the language server protocol. `static-ls` will not generate this information on its own and instead will rely on the user to generate this information via separate programs

 Supported static sources of information currently include:
 - hiefiles
 - hiedb

-The goal of static-ls is to provide a high-speed, low-memory solution for large projects for which [haskell-language-server](https://github.com/haskell/haskell-language-server) tends to take up too much memory on recompilation.
+The goal of `static-ls` is to provide a high-speed, low-memory solution for large projects for which [haskell-language-server](https://github.com/haskell/haskell-language-server) tends to take up too much memory on recompilation.